Mrt134/Experimental/1.0luminadocumentation/luminactbt.rst

   confirm creating a new account.

 .. important:: Use a valid email address when registering, or the new
-			   account will be unable to be validated.
+			   account will be unable to be confirmed.

 * Use the "Search" bar at `bugs.pcbsd.org <https://bugs.pcbsd.org>`_ to
   see if a similar bug report has already been reported.
 If a similar